-I AM MOVING MY BUSINESS TO THE NEW ADDRESS ABOVE THE WEEK OF FEBRUARY 24, 2014.
-I WILL BE OPEN AT THE NEW ADDRESS ABOVE ON MARCH 3, 2014.
+I AM MOVED INTO MY NEW BUSINESS ADDRESS.
+I AM OPEN AT THE NEW ADDRESS FOR BUSINESS.
 It is really easy to get to.

 It's just off of the 101 at the 7th Avenue Exit South to first light which is Union Hills Dr. in the "7th Avenue Plaza" beside McDonald's on the NE Corner.